About this page

 XCWeather (interpolates forecasts to observing site locations).

-GRIB files received by email ot FTP can usually be viewed using a variety of viewers. each has its pros and cons.
+GRIB files received by email or FTP can usually be viewed using a variety of viewers. each has its pros and cons.
 See my GRIB viewer page for some alternatives.

 Small scale forecasts – meso-scale models

-0nly National Weather Services have the capacity to generate 4-D data analyses combining a short term detailed prediction with all, or much, of the vast quantities of data available.
+National Weather Services have the capacity to generate 4-D data analyses combining a short term detailed prediction with high resolution data.
 For an idea on the types and amount of data used, browse the ECMWF Data Coverage pages.

 Cautionary NOTE -